 There are several different types of wall hangers available to use for hanging artwork.

-- Detachable Plastic Hangers – These types of wall hangers are good for light to medium weight wall hangings.
-They attach to the wall with a self adhesive pad and the newer plastic hangers are detachable without leaving any damage to the wall.
+These types of wall hangers are good for light to medium weight wall hangings.
+They attach to the wall with a self-adhesive pad and the newer plastic hangers are detachable without leaving any damage to the wall.

-- Counterweight Metal Hangers – Counterweight hangers are very deceptive looking.
-These are a very slim piece of metal wire that are shaped like a large fish hook.
+Counterweight hangers are very deceptive looking.
+These are a very slim piece of metal wire that is shaped like a large fish hook.
 They are inserted into the plaster wall so that the long portion of the hook is inside and against the interior of the wall.
 Counterweight hooks can usually hold up to 100 pounds without damaging the walls.
 When you remove them, you have a very small pinhole in the wall that can easily be covered with a small dab of spackle.